skrey/yellow-extensions/templates/contact/README.md

 --------------------------
 The contact page is available on your website as `http://website/contact/`.
 You can add a link to your navigation or individual pages.
 An email address can be defined in the settings at the top of a contact page, for example `ContactEmail: user@user.com`.
 A global email address can be defined in the main configuration.
 There's a spam filter to block unwanted advertising.

-This template does not work with static websites, it needs a Yellow installation.
+**Important**: This template does not work with static websites, it needs a Yellow installation.